dovydasgulbinas/dovydasgulbinas.github.io/articles/2019-09-12-installing-prerequisites-for-letsencrypt-certbot-versions-6.x-and-7.x+.md

----
-layout: post
-comments: True
-title: "Installing prerequisites for LetsEncrypt Certbot versions 6.X, 7.X and up"
+Installing prerequisites for LetsEncrypt Certbot versions 6.X, 7.X and up
-date: 2019-09-12 15:46:41
-date_updated:
-categories:
-  - linux
-  - letsencrypt
----

 I ran into an issue today when I could not install certbot-auto on a Linux machine running CentOS 6.10.